JuliaSmoothOptimizers/NLPModelsJuMP.jl/README.md

 ## NLPModels from a JuMP

-NLPJuMPModels provides conversion between MathProgBase models and NLPModels.
+JuMPNLPModels provides conversion between MathProgBase models and NLPModels.

 ## LICENSE